ajay-lingayat/junk-organizer/README.md

  Junk.organize('C:/user/Ajay/Desktop/Web/')
 ```
 ### Organize multiple folders
-Pass A list of all folders that you want organize.
+Pass a list of all folders that you want organize to the organize_more method.

 ```python
  folders = [